glouw/openempire/README.md

 to play Open Empires you must legally own the original boxed-set version of Age of Empires II and The Conquerors, preferably the Gold Edition.

-Age of Empires II and The Conquerors is copyright (1999-2000) by Ensemble Studios and Microsoft.
+Age of Empires II and The Conquerors are copyrighted (1999-2000) by Ensemble Studios and Microsoft.
 All rights are reserved, as are trademarks of their respective owners.

 ## Dependencies